ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-7-2.md

-Chapter 7: Finding Meaning and Purpose: Techniques for Finding Meaning and Purpose in Life
+Techniques for Finding Meaning and Purpose in Life
 ==========================================================================================

 Finding meaning and purpose in life is essential for building resilience and overcoming adversity.
 In this chapter, we will explore techniques for finding greater meaning and purpose in our lives.